better-xcloud/docs/docs/features.md

   - By default (for compatibility reasons) xCloud only uses high quality codec profile when you use Tizen TV or Chrome/Edge/Chromium browser on Chrome/MacOS.
 Enable this setting will give you the best experience no matter what platform & browser you're on.

 ### Enable volume control feature
+!!! warning
+    Disable this setting if you experience slowdown, choppy/muted stream

   - Allow increasing stream's volume up to 600%
-  - ⚠️ Disable this setting if you experience slowdown, choppy/muted stream

 ### Enable microphone on game launch
   - Automatically enable the mic when starting to play a game.